typelevel/simulacrum/README.md

 object Semigroup {
   def apply[A](implicit tc: Semigroup[A]): Semigroup[A] = tc

-  implicit class Adapter[A](val self: A)(implicit val typeClass: Semigroup[A]) {
+  trait Ops[A] {
+    def self: A
+    def typeClassInstance: Semigroup[A]
-    def |+|(y: A): A = typeClass.append(self, y)
+    def |+|(y: A): A = semigroup.append(self, y)
   }

+  trait ToSemigroupOps {
+    implicit def toSemigroupOps[A](a: A)(implicit sg: Semigroup[A]): Ops[A] = new Ops[A] {
+      def self = a
+      def semigroup = sg
     }
+  }

+  object ops extends ToSemigroupOps
+}
 ```

-This isn't exactly what's generated -- for instance, the `Adapter` class is really generated as a trait to support various subtyping cases.
 Subtyping of type classes is supported (e.g., you can define a `Monoid` type class that extends `Semigroup` and the generated code adapts accordingly).
 Higher kinds are also supported -- specifically, type classes that are polymorphic over type constructors, like `Functor`.
 The current implementation only supports unary type constructors, but support for binary type constructors is planned.

 This allows usage like: